Jawaharlal Nehru Technological University, Hyderabad

-Nehru Technological University, Hyderabad (JNTU Hyderabad) is a public university, located in Hyderabad, Telangana.
-Founded in 1965 as the Nagarjuna Sagar Engineering College, it was established as a university in 1972 by The Jawaharlal Nehru Technological University Act, 1972.
-The university is situated at Kukatpally Housing Board Region in Hyderabad of India.
+Jawaharlal Nehru Technological University, Hyderabad (JNTU Hyderabad) is a collegiate public state university located in Kukatpally, Hyderabad, Telangana, India.
+Founded in 1965 as the Nagarjuna Sagar Engineering College, it was established as a university in 1972 by "The Jawaharlal Nehru Technological University Act, 1972'".

+JNTU Hyderabad is a non-profit university which is funded and managed by the Government of Telangana.
+Admissions into the Bachelors, Masters and Doctoral programs in main campus is on a merit basis, evaluated by national entrance examinations such as TG-EAPCET, TG-CPGET, TG-LAWCET, and GATE for each of the programs offered.

+The Main campus is ranked 81st among Indian universities, and the College of Engineering is ranked 94th among engineering colleges by the NIRF 2025 Rankings.

 History

 Jawaharlal Nehru Technological University was established on 2 October 1972, by an act of State Legislature.
 On its formation, the Government Engineering Colleges at Anantapur, Kakinada and Hyderabad, along with the Government College of Fine Arts and Architecture at Hyderabad, became its constituent colleges.
 Subsequently, JNTU act 1972 was amended by JNTU (Amendment) Ordinance, 1992 1 to affiliate any other college or Institution notified by the A.P.
 State Government.
 Hence, JNT University is a multi-campus university with headquarters at Hyderabad.

 As per the Act No. 30 and Act No. 31 of 2008 dated 24 September 2008, Jawaharlal Nehru Technological was divided into four universities, Jawaharlal Nehru Technological University Hyderabad (JNTUH), Jawaharlal Nehru Technological University Kakinada (JNTUK), Jawaharlal Nehru Technological University Anantapur (JNTUA) and Jawaharlal Nehru Architecture and Fine Arts University, Hyderabad.